-This last one that I’ve been looking it is the story in Luke 6 about how some of the scribes and Pharisees were watching Jesus and his disciples for infractions in the law, and then criticizing them.
-In verses 1 to 11, there are two events: first, Jesus and his disciples are walking through corn fields, and eat some of the corn as they are going through.
-The second, he is being scrutinized to see if he will heal on the Sabbath day.
+One story I looked at recently is in Luke 6, about how some of the scribes and Pharisees were watching Jesus and His disciples for infractions in the law, and then criticizing them.
+In verses 1 to 11, there are two events: first, Jesus and His disciples are walking through corn fields, and eat some of the corn as they are going through.
+The second, He is being scrutinized to see if He will heal on the Sabbath day.

 For full context, I’ll quote them here: